Does PRINCE2® help your career?

 Lisa: I Googled project management organizations and applied for junior level jobs online in the hope I would quickly be promoted up the ladder (because I didn’t have any project management experience before, so I couldn’t jump into a higher-level role).
 I contacted recruiters who specialized in this industry and subscribed to industry reports, so I could stay up to date and learn new names of companies out there that may be hiring.

-Knowledge Train: Did you find job searching easier after doing the PRINCE2 course?
-If so, how?
+Did you find job searching easier after doing the PRINCE2 course?

 Lisa: Yes.
 It gave me the confidence to send my CV out with descriptions of some small-scale project management work I had done, plus the qualification to back it up which I didn’t have previously.